Rocky Mountain Parks and Canoe Tour

 Meeting time: 18:30

 Transfer from the Calgary airport to your hotel.
-You meet your guide and fellow travellers during dinner in the hotel.
+You meet your guide and fellow travellers for the pre trip information with the guide in the hotel.

 Day 2: BANFF NATIONAL PARK

 Through ranch country in the foothills you reach Banff National Park.
 In the generously laid out, forested campground (showers) you pitch your tent for the next two nights.
-This afternoon you go for the first hike, perhaps following the shore of Lake Minnewanka or one if the many mountain trails.
+Lunch on the campground and then you go for the first hike, perhaps following the shore of Lake Minnewanka or one if the many mountain trails.
 Dinner on the campground by the fire.
 Walking time 2 – 3 hours.

 Day 3: BANFF NATIONAL PARK